kunjing96/ZSNAS-WRCor/README.md

-# Training-Free Neural Architecture Search
+# Training-Free Neural Architecture Search with Weighted Response Correlation Proxy

 ## Requirements
 You can use the following command to reproduce the environment: